-If you think that the Myplace project could be of benefit to you or someone you know, get in touch with one of our team.
+If you think that the Myplace project could be of benefit to you or someone you know, please get in touch.

 The ecotherapy nature of Myplace has meant it's turned into something far more than just an excuse to get out of the house.
 I come away each week feeling refreshed.Myplace volunteer

 Each week we run sessions or 'hubs' across Preston, Chorley, East Lancashire and West Lancashire.
 Click through the pictures below to find out more about each of the different Myplace hubs in the North West.

 These sessions offer opportunities for our participants to gain accredited awards through the John Muir Award.
 Participants learn new skills, develop their confidence, meet new friends and improve their health and wellbeing through participation in outdoor activities.

 Hubs for unemployed individuals (15-25 and 25+):

 Sessions for people looking to get back into long-term employment.
 Regular personal development is offered that enables participants to record and monitor their progress in order to build a CV and personal portfolio of skills and achievements.
 These are designed to enhance the chances of future employment.

 Men who are benefitting the local community and the natural environment by working together to develop projects called 'green space challenges'.
 Participants gain new skills, build confidence, forge new friendships and develop their local environment whilst also improving health and wellbeing.

 Ecotherapy is the approach that Myplace takes to help people reconnect with nature in a gentle, participant-led way.
 Each Myplace session is different but includes activities relating to our five key ecotherapy themes detailed below.